Constrained Stochastic Recursive Momentum Successive Convex Approximation: Introduction

 where $U(\x) := \EE[f(\x,\xib)] $ and $f$ is a smooth possibly non-convex function, while $\{g_j\}_{j=1}^J$ are smooth but possibly non-convex functions.
 On the other hand, the functions $\{h_i\}_{i=1}^I$ are smooth convex functions, and $u$ is a convex function.
 Here, the expectation is with respect to the random variable $\xib$ with an unknown distribution.
 We seek to solve \eqref{pc} using stochastic approximation schemes that require independent samples of $\xib$ observed sequentially over time.

 Non-convex constrained optimization problems routinely arise in a number of areas, including robotics, machine learning, and signal processing.
 For instance, trajectory generation, target tracking, navigation, and path planning problems can often be cast as non-convex optimization problems \cite{schulman2014motion,malyuta2022convex, howell2019altro,bounou2023leveraging,jallet2022constrained} with non-convex obstacle-avoidance or boundary constraints.
 Similarly in supervised machine learning, constraints are often imposed ensure the resulting models are both robust and fair\cite{thomdapu2023stochastic,chen2019learning}.
-Constraints may also be imposed to incorporate prior knowledge of the problem at hand, such as to ensure that the learned features are sparse in some domain \cite{boob2020feasible}. \\
+Constraints may also be imposed to incorporate prior knowledge, e.g., to ensure that the learned features are sparse in some domain \cite{boob2020feasible}.